Gawler

 Locally Owned

 Retaining and growing local retail businesses and brands, which are owned by the people who use them.
-We don't want to see more Gawler shops closing, replaced by big chain stores.
+We don't want to see more Gawler shops closing, with profits moving interstate.

 02